Custom Aluminum Extrusion Services

 Plastic Extrusion

-For programs that also need polymer profiles, Zigitech can support low-volume plastic extrusion in materials such as polystyrene, nylon, polypropylene, and polyethylene, helping teams coordinate mixed-material development through one Manufacturing Service workflow.
+For programs that also need polymer profiles, ZigiTech can support low-volume plastic extrusion in materials such as polystyrene, nylon, polypropylene, and polyethylene, helping teams coordinate mixed-material development through one Manufacturing Service workflow.

 Plastic extrusion service for low-volume profile development